Overland Transportation in India

 For More Information

-Maps of India, www.mapsofindia.com, provides a lot of useful information about travel and transportation in India, including railway, bus and boat travel, as well as maps.
+Maps of India provides much useful information about travel and transportation in India, including railway, bus, and boat travel—as well as maps.

-Indian Railways Fan Club (IRFCA), www.irfca.org, provides a lot of information about the extensive network of railways in India.
+Indian Railways Fan Club (IRFCA) provides a great deal of information about the extensive network of railways in India.

-There are also several printed Indian railway guides available for purchase at bookstores and at kiosks at railway stations: "The Great Indian Railway Atlas," "‘A Guide to India Railways," and the "India-Railway-Atlas."
+There are also several printed Indian railway guides available for purchase at bookstores and at kiosks at railway stations, with titles such as: "The Great Indian Railway Atlas," "A Guide to India Railways," and the "India-Railway-Atlas."